Naval Academy Partnerships with St. John's College

 Career Development

 • Naval Academy Business Services Division.
 Since 2019, the Career Development Office has partnered with the USNA’s Business Services Division to offer part-time jobs for Johnnies at the Academy’s retail establishments, coffee shop, and restaurant.
 For every 250 hours worked, students receive an additional $500 credit toward their tuition.
+Students also receive other perks including security clearance, TSA PreCheck, shopping privileges at the Exchange, access to the Academy's fitness center, and the option to join the Navy Federal Credit Union.
 Because federal law prohibits USNA students from gaining outside employment while pursuing their undergraduate degree and commission, this partnership is mutually beneficial for St. John’s and the Naval Academy.

 • Naval Academy Foreign Affairs Conference.
 Since at least 2017, St. John’s has sent undergraduate students as delegates to the Naval Academy Foreign Affairs Conference.
 The mission of the conference is to bring together the best undergraduate minds from around the world to discuss complex modern issues in foreign policy.
 This experience also serves to develop lasting civil-military relationships among future leaders in the armed forces, government, and private sector.